Information about the process agencies must follow to become an accredited provider of statutory out-of-home care or adoption services in NSW.

 Two types of accreditation

-There are two types of accreditation for providing statutory out-of-home care or adoption services in NSW.
+There are 2 types of accreditation for providing statutory out-of-home care or adoption services in NSW.
 Agencies that are not already accredited must first apply for provisional accreditation before progressing to full accreditation.

-Provisional accreditation is for three years duration, full accreditation can be for one, three or five years.
+Provisional accreditation is for 3 years duration, full accreditation can be for 1, 3 or 5 years.

 Agencies apply for provisional accreditation if: